Crate Training Your Dog for Travel: A Step-by-Step Guide to Stress-Free Relocation

-By taking a few training steps before your day of departure, much of the potential stress surrounding cargo pet travel can be alleviated.
-Here are our tried-and-true tips for helping your dog acclimate to the travel kennel before your relocation.
+Taking a few training steps before your day of departure can alleviate much of the potential stress surrounding cargo pet travel.
+Here are our tips for helping your dog acclimate to the travel kennel before your relocation.

 *(Have a cat?
 Check out our cat crate training tips.)